zenonhub-io/zenonhub/README.md

 ## Requirements

 This is built on [Laravel](https://laravel.com/)

-- PHP 8.2
+- PHP 8.3
 - MariaDB/MySQL
+- NPM 18

 ## Install

 Clone the repo and install composer dependencies `composer install`

-Then install and compile frontend assets `npm i && npm mix`
+Then install and compile frontend assets `npm i && npm run build`

 ## Setup